 Luskin, B. J., Friedland, L. (1998).
 Division 46 Taskfor Division 46 Taskforce Study of New Career Opportunities in the Emerging Field of Media Psychology ce Study of New Career Opportunities in the Emerging Field of Media Psychology.
 Los Angeles, American Psychological Association: 101.

-Dr. Bernard Luskin is a solutions specialist and CEO of www.LuskinInternational.com.
-He is President Elect (2014) of theThe Society of Media Psychology and Technology, the Media Psychology Division 46 of the American Psychological Association.
+Dr. Bernard Luskin is CEO of www.LuskinInternational.com.
+He is President Emeritus of theThe Society of Media Psychology and Technology, the Media Psychology Division 46 of the American Psychological Association.
 He taught in the field of media psychology at UCLA, USC, Clermont Graduate University, California State University, Fielding Graduate University and Touro University.
-He has been CEO of four colleges and universities and divisions of fortune 500 media and telecommunications companies.
-He received a 2011 Media Psychology Division Award for Lifetime Contributions to Media Psychology and has been recognized for lifetime contributions to education and media by organizations such as the Irish Government and European Commission.
-Luskin has been elected President-elect of the Society for Media Psychology and Techology, the Media Psychology Division (46) of the American Psychological Association.
+He has been CEO of eight colleges and universities and divisions of fortune 500 media and telecommunications companies.
+He received an APA Society for Media Psychology and Technology award for Lifetime Contributions to Media Psychology.
+Luskin has been recognized for lifetime contributions to education and media by organizations such as the Irish Government and European Commission.
 He may be reached at: Bernie@LuskinInternational.com.